Free Van Westendorp's Price Sensitivity Survey

 -

-At what price would you consider the product to be priced so low that you would question its quality?
+At what price would you consider this product to be so inexpensive that you would question its quality?

 -